 Deploy your application with these changes, or restart if you're testing locally.

-At this point your application is sending data to Apitally and you are able to monitor requests, errors, response times etc. However, you aren't able to filter by consumers yet.
+At this point your application is sending data to Apitally and you are able to monitor requests, errors, response times etc. However, you aren't able to analyze API consumers yet.

 Identify consumers